osu-cs340-ecampus/CS340-demo-flask-app/README.md

 ## Python

 Python is the language we will be using to build our Flask application.
-It is also already installed on the flip servers.
+It is also already installed on the Classwork server.
 We will require Python 3 (or better) for the purposes of this project.

 ***Optionally*** you may wish to install a local copy of MySQL on your PC from [here](https://www.python.org/downloads/)